slowernews/wisdom-tldr/README.md

 ===
 ###On startups

-> *'What you need to start a new business: generosity.' -- Sivers*
+> *'What you need to start a new business: generosity.' -- Derek Sivers*

 ===
 ###On honesty